amoses12/amoses-sagely-challenge/README.md

 ### Project Architecture

+The backend is a dockerized node express app using typescript and typeorm with a postgresql database.
+The front end is a react app using create-react-app and uses redux toolkit for state management.

 I'm sure the sheer amount of files is overwhelming, but I treated this project as a setup for a project that can be built upon.
 I feel it's a better demonstration of what a software engineer would be doing day to day.
 Here's a quick synopsis of the relevent files I'm sure you'll want to look at:

 #### /backend